Widening Participation and Outreach (WPO) Privacy Policy

 The processing of your data is necessary for the purposes of the legitimate interests of the University in enabling us to determine if you are eligible for a place on our outreach programmes and to manage your future application to study at the University of Liverpool.
 If you are offered a place on our outreach programmes and you accept it, a contract has been formed between us and from then until your future registration as a student, we process your data on the basis that we need to do so in order to fulfil our contractual obligations to you.

 The University’s access and participation activities, and the financial spend associated with these activities, are regulated by the Office for Students (OfS).
 The University has an Access and Participation Plan that sets out how it will improve equality of opportunity for underrepresented groups so that they can access, succeed in and progress from higher education.
-The OfS monitors access and participation plans to make sure that the providers honour the commitments they make to students in these plans, and take action if they do not.
+The OfS monitors access and participation plans to make sure that the providers honour the commitments they make to students in these plans and act if they do not.
 The processing of your data is necessary in order for the University to comply with this regulatory obligation.

 This privacy policy outlines what this means in practice and explains how the Widening Participation and Outreach (WPO) Team collects, stores, manages and protects your data during your relationship with us.